Preschool Enrollment Remains Below Pre-Pandemic Levels, While Uneven Access and Quality Persist

 Child care” describes a spectrum of care that starts with infant care and includes comprehensive ECE programs.
 This care may be center-based or family home-based and delivered formally or informally.
 School-aged programming that is offered before school or after school is also considered child care.

-Read more about the child care system and why it matters
+Read more about the child care system and why it matters in the KIDS COUNT Data Book

-Persistent Barriers to Preschool for Low-Income Kids
+Persistent Barriers to Preschool for Low-income Kids

 Additional Preschool Enrollment Findings by Race and Location